 In 2012, the District cost shared with West Bay Woods SID to remove accumulated sediment from a water quality basin.
 In FY 2014, the District provided cost share assistance to Savanna Shores SID on dredging projects.
 It is anticipated that other communities will submit additional projects for consideration under this program in the future.
-The FY 2017 budget includes cost share funding to the City of Omaha for Fontenelle Park Lagoon.
+The FY 2018 budget includes cost share funding to the City of Omaha for two projects, and an SID in Douglas County.